vivyles/DevOps-Projects-Dareyio/README.md

 # DevOps-Projects-Dareyio
-This is where I store all my pbl projecs from Dareyio
+This is where I store all my pbl projects from Dareyio